storacha/w3filecoin-infra/docs/architecture.md

 2. Put and Get ferry blocks (S3 Bucket)
   - While `ferry-queue` is working, these blocks will be stored to be propagated through queue stages via their CIDs
   - Key `${blockCid}/{blockCid}`, Value empty with expiration date
-3. Write pieces together with the aggregate they are part of into the database
+3. Write pieces together with the aggregate they are part of (DynamoDB)
-  - See schema below
+  - Based on schema below
 4. Get deal state of a given piece
   - Rely on DynamoDB to get `link` of the aggregate within the piece (secondary index) and use it ask Spade for details for the deal
-  - In case there is no record in Dynamo, we can check S3 bucket to reply that piece is being aggregated
+  - In case there is no record in Dynamo, we can fallback to check S3 bucket, in order to reply that piece is being aggregated if it is there

 ### DynamoDB Schema